 In this blog post I’ll show you how to quickly and simply extract dye from coreopsis flowers using hot water.
 This makes a beautiful dye that can be used like watercolour paint.
 Then we’ll play with lemon juice and bicarbonate of soda (baking soda) to make a wider range of colours.
 The paint only takes a few minutes to make and is lots of fun!

-I've been growing this coreopsis plant on my balcony for a couple of years.
-It's a perrenial plant and is just as vibrant in its second summer.
+I’ve been growing coreopsis plant for many years.
+I grew this particular potted plant on my balcony for a couple of years.
+It’s a perrenial plant and is just as vibrant in its second summer.
 It flowers all summer so has plenty of flowers for experiments.
-This coreopsis is called 'Early Sunrise' but there are countless different varieties and as far as I know, all their petals give colour.
+This coreopsis is called ‘Early Sunrise’ but there are countless different varieties they all produce dye.

 You can try this method with other richly pigmented petals.
 Some will work better than others, of course, but it’s a quick method so you can see what happens.
 Dahlia flowers give their colour easily, so that’s another one to try.

 - Make sure the bowls or glass jars you use won’t be used in the kitchen afterwards.

 - These flowers are not edible so if you make this paint with children, make sure that they don’t put their fingers in their mouths.
 My older son has painted with petal paint lots of times, but I haven’t done this with my two year old as he still tests things in his mouth.
 For younger children, it would be best to make an edible paint such as the juice from defrosting berries.